INSIGHTS IN ACTION

 Think first about the outcomes you need your SaaS metrics solution to facilitate.
 While it's tempting to start planning the import of your existing data into the new system (or some other implementation task), set those aside for a moment.
 Instead, itemize your short and long-term goals and the milestones you'll need to hit en route to achieving them.
 This exercise will surface the metrics required to inform the decisions required to ramp on your projected schedule.

 For instance, let's assume you've nailed your product/market fit and are currently focused on building a repeatable, scalable sales process.
 Note that this is a distinct phase of growth in a SaaS firm's life cycle, building the sales engine is a prerequisite before staffing up for aggressive growth.
-At this stage, it becomes critical to quantify the cost to acquire a customer (CAC) and customer lifetime value (LTV) mentioned above.
+At this stage, it becomes critical to quantify the customer acquisition cost (CAC) and customer lifetime value (LTV) mentioned above.
 You'll also need to monitor - and likely take steps to improve - the time it takes to recoup the costs required to acquire your customer.
 Furthermore, you'll need to carefully watch your net new annual recurring revenue (ARR) to keep churn and contraction in check.

 If you need a hand selecting your SaaS KPIs, download our free SaaS KPI selection framework.
 With your top KPI's selected, you can now turn your attention to the blocking and tackling required to build and efficiently produce those reports on an ongoing basis.